lenarddome/plyazure/index.md

 ## Executing your script on the Virtual Machine

-After having your bash script, run the following command:
+After writing, testing and uploading your bash script, run the following command:

 ```bash
 # make it executable